suhayl-patel/react-native-real-estate/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+Project structure:

+app.json:
+Contains the configuration options for the project, and is called the app config.
+These options change the behavior of your proejct while you are building, updating or submitting your project. expo object: route object containing all the app configuration
+ - name - project name - homescreen or applist
+ - slug - unique id used by expo, used for defining url of your project
+ - userInterfaceStyle - light, dark or automatic
+ - newArchEnabled - uses newer versions of react native for better performance.
+Bridgless architecture.
+Before we needed a bridge between JS and native mobile app code.
+This led to issues.
+New architecture react native allows communication without the bridge and removes performance issues.

+package.json:
+This file contains the project dependencies, scripts, metadata

+tsconfig.json:
+This file contains the rules that typescript will use to ensure typesafety throughout the project

+.gitignore:
+files which are ignored

+app folder:
+routing functionality similar to Next.JS.
+There is a tabs group which has more files.